KubeOps/gitlab-chart/doc/installation/resources.md

 `gcloud compute addresses describe <name of the ip> --region <your region> --format='value(address)'`

-This Ip shall be pointed to by a DNS name which we will use in ingress hosts to point to the gitlab components.
+This IP shall be pointed to by a DNS name which we will use in ingress hosts to point to the gitlab components.
 Take note of this IP we will need it later in the configuration phase.

 ## DNS Entry
 In order to use ingress host rules to access various components of gitlab we will need a public domain with an `A record` entry pointing to the IP we just created.